zach-c-d/zachdonsky.xyz/src/pages/projects/mainsswitch/index.md

 It was a short project.
 From research to the prototype it only took about 12 hours.

-I had a great time playing with the ESP8266, making them into a simple web server and client.
+I had a great time playing with the ESP8266, making them into a simple web server and

 </article>